Norman Lewis Word Power Made Easy Word List

 Some chapters are straightforward and closely connected, like "How to Talk About Doctors" or "How to Talk About Science and Scientists."
 Others are based on a part of speech, like verbs, as in "How to Talk About Actions" and "How to Talk About What Goes On."
 An

 Norman Lewis knows how to teach vocabulary in a way that helps new words stick.
-In Word Power Made Easy, he does this in several ways:
+In Word Power Made Easy, he does this in several ways:1.
+New words are divided into thematic chapters that make it easy to draw connections between the words.

 Some chapters are straightforward and closely connected, like "How to Talk About Doctors" or "How to Talk About Science and Scientists."
 Others are based on a part of speech, like verbs, as in "How to Talk About Actions" and "How to Talk About What Goes On."
 And some are just plain fun, like "How to Talk About Liars and Lying," "How to Insult Your Enemies," and "How to Flatter Your Friends."